-For our cooling modules, we assume that the gas is primordial and hence that the mass fraction of hydrogen is $X_\rmn{H} = 0.76$.
-We also assume that the gas is fully ionized, resulting in a mean molecular weight of $\mu = 0.588$ and an ionization fraction of $x_\rmn{e} = 1.157$.
-To aid comparison with observations we assume a redshift of $z=0.2$, which is the approximate redshift of the Toothbrush and Sausage radio relics \citep{vanweeren2010, vanweeren2012}.
-The energy density of the cosmic microwave background (CMB) is therefore set to $\epsilon_\rmn{CMB} = 8.65 \times 10^{-13}$ erg cm$^{-3}$, or equivalently a magnetic field strength of $B_\rmn{CMB} \approx 4.7$ $\upmu$G.
+For our cooling modules, we assumed that the gas is primordial and hence that the mass fraction of hydrogen is $X_\rmn{H} = 0.76$.
+We also assumed that the gas is fully ionised, resulting in a mean molecular weight of $\mu = 0.588$ and an ionisation fraction of $x_\rmn{e} = 1.157$.
+To aid comparison with observations we assumed a redshift of $z=0.2$, which is the approximate redshift of the Toothbrush and Sausage radio relics \citep{vanweeren2010, vanweeren2012}.
+The energy density of the cosmic microwave background (CMB) was therefore set to $\epsilon_\rmn{CMB} = 8.65 \times 10^{-13}$ erg cm$^{-3}$, or equivalently a magnetic field strength of $B_\rmn{CMB} \approx 4.7$ $\upmu$G.

-Throughout this work, we use dimensionless momentum, $p = \bfit{p} / (m_\rmn{e} c)$, where $\bfit{p}$ is the dimensional momentum, $m_\rmn{e}$ is the electron rest mass, and $c$ is the speed of light.
+Throughout this work, we use dimensionless momentum, $p = \tilde{p} / (m_\rmn{e} c)$, where $\tilde{p}$ is the dimensional momentum, $m_\rmn{e}$ is the electron rest mass, and $c$ is the speed of light.
 We also convert the transport equation \citep[see][]{winner2019} into one-dimensional momentum space, such that $f^\rmn{1D} = 4 \pi p^2 f^\rmn{3D}$, where $f^\rmn{1D}$ and $f^\rmn{3D}$ are the one- and three-dimensional distribution functions, respectively.
-We let $p$ range in all simulations from $10^{-1}$ to $10^{8}$ and use 10 logarithmically-spaced bins per decade.
+We let $p$ range in all simulations from $10^{-1}$ to $10^{8}$ and used 10 logarithmically spaced bins per decade.
 We find this is sufficient to produce converged spectra.
-In the remainder of this section, we summarize the DSA implementation, having the greatest impact on our study.
+In the remainder of this section, we summarise the DSA implementation, having the greatest impact on our study.
 We direct the reader, however, to \citet{winner2019} for a more thorough discussion of all the physics represented in the code.

-CR electrons are accelerated in \textsc{Crest} in shock-surface and post-shock cells by attaching to the one-dimensional distribution function a power-law slope\footnote{Note, we define $\alpha < 0$ here, in contrast to the notation used in \citet{winner2019}.} with:
+Cosmic ray electrons are accelerated in \textsc{Crest} in shock surface and post-shock cells by attaching to the one-dimensional distribution function a power-law slope\footnote{Note, we define $\alpha < 0$ here, in contrast to the notation used in \citet{winner2019}.} with